whiskyechobravo/karboni/README.md

   `sqlite:///data/karboni/ZOTERO_LIBRARY_PREFIX-ZOTERO_LIBRARY_ID/library.sqlite`.
   For other relational databases, see the [SQLAlchemy documentation on database URLs](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
+  While SQLite support is readily available through the Python standard library, other database backends usually require that you install additional Python packages.

 Once the required variables have been set, you may use Karboni commands.
 If you have installed Karboni in a virtual environment, make sure it is active before